hdsr-mid/hdsr_fewspy/README.md

 # output_directory_root: str or pathlib.path

 # option 1
-# For example in case of pi_settings, you can use predefined settings (see topic 'DefaultPiSettingsChoices' above)
+# For example in case of pi_settings, you can use predefined settings, see topic 'DefaultPiSettingsChoices' above
+# To list all DefaultPiSettingsChoices:
+hdsr_fewspy.DefaultPiSettingsChoices.get_all(
+# For fews-wis api, use a DefaultPiSettingsChoices that starts with 'wis_', for example:
 api = hdsr_fewspy.Api(pi_settings=hdsr_fewspy.DefaultPiSettingsChoices.wis_production_point_work)
+# For fews-efcis api, use a DefaultPiSettingsChoices that starts with 'efics_', for example:
+api = hdsr_fewspy.Api(pi_settings=hdsr_fewspy.DefaultPiSettingsChoices.efcis_production_point_biologie)

 # option 2
 # Or create your own pi_settings: